-Cortisol: What Is it, How to Test & What High or Low Levels Mean
+What is Cortisol?
+How It's Tested (& What High or Low Levels Mean)

-Cortisol is a vital hormone that is produced by the adrenal glands, which are located above the kidneys.
-It is known as the "stress hormone", as it triggers many mechanisms in the body as a response to stressful situations. it also has other important functions such as regulating metabolism, reducing inflammation and contributing to immune functioning of the immune system.
+Cortisol is a hormone that is produced by the adrenal glands, which are located above the kidneys.
+It is known as the "stress hormone", as it triggers many processes in the body as a response to stressful situations. it also has other important functions, such as regulating metabolism, reducing inflammation and contributing to immune functioning.

 Cortisol levels in the blood vary throughout the day.
 They begin to rise around 3 to 4 am and reaching their highest levels around 9 am.
-From then on, cortisol levels decreases, until it reaches its lowest levels around 11 pm.
+From then on, cortisol levels decrease, until it reaches its lowest levels at around 11 pm.

-High cortisol levels, or Cushing's syndrome, can occur due to excessive cortisol production, tumors or diseases, or due to prolonged use of corticosteroids. condition known as Cushing's syndrome.
+High cortisol levels, which can develop into Cushing's syndrome, occurs due to excessive cortisol production, tumors or diseases, or due to prolonged use of corticosteroids.
 Low cortisol levels can be a sign of adrenal insufficiency and is caused by diseases in the adrenal glands, pituitary gland or hypothalamus.

 Imagem ilustrativa número 2